Warning: A very serious blog on a frightening, shocking revelation

 Let me back up a bit…

 On September 12 I blogged on Austen Authors about a class I had just started teaching two days prior.
-You can read that blog HERE: Girls in Paris so I won’t hash over those details again now.
-The salient points are that I was asked to teach a group of homeschool late-teen/young adult girls a literature and history class with Miss Darcy Falls in Love as the basis.
+The salient points of that blog are that I was asked to teach a group of homeschool late-teen/young adult girls a literature and history class with Miss Darcy Falls in Love as the basis.
 I planned the class for over a month, sent out the altered PDF of Miss Darcy Falls in Love (minus the one explicit sex scene, which occurs after they are married) well in advance, and was clear as crystal that not only was the book our text but that I am a romance historical novelist.
 Links were provided to my website, I gave my phone number if anyone had questions, etc. When I said in the AuAu post that the first class went well, I am honest in that I DID think all was well.
 In my mind there was no question that the class I planned would be a fabulous one that any normal female would absolutely adore being a part of.
 I still think this is so.
 However, to my surprise I was not dealing with “normal” teenagers, and worse yet very abnormal parents.

 My first indication came on the same day the AuAu blog posted when my friend who asked me to teach called to express concern from one parent.
 The scene in question, for those who have read MDFIL, begins on page 30 and is where Lord Essenton (Who is NOT a nice man!) has a gruff exchange with Lady Essenton.
 Frankly I was confused at what could possibly be upsetting about this scene, the reply being the reference to “breasts” and Lord E having mistresses.
 Oookaaay.